angus-mackenzie/ASD-Notes/ASD04.md

 ## Examples of Refactoring
 * Re-organization of a class hierarchy to remove duplicate code
 * Tidying up an renaming attributes and methods to make them easier to understand
-* The replacement of inline code with calls to methods that have been included in a program librarys
+* The replacement of inline code with calls to methods that have been included in a program libraries

 Initial Classes - Video Rental